ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **Guidelines for following instructions on this page**

-A **shell** is a program you can run that will let you enter commands in a text windows using only your keyboard.
+A **shell** is a program you can run that will let you enter commands in a text window using only your keyboard.
 When this page asks you to enter commands in your shell:
-* On macOS you will run the `Terminal` app to start a shell
+On macOS, you will run the `Terminal` app to start a shell
 * On Windows, you can start PowerShell by pressing the Windows key (`⊞`), typing "PowerShell" and then clicking Open `Windows PowerShell`.
 There is an older shell called "Command Prompt" you can use as well
-* On Linux you are already familiar with a shell (typically bash or zsh)
+* On Linux, you are already familiar with a shell (typically bash or zsh)

 The code blocks (in black) on this page show the required commands (the text after `#` gives more information on the following commands).
 Type each command after the prompt `$`, although it's often represented by a `%`, `>`, or another symbol as well.
 Ensure you use the exact case and spacing shown, then hit return/enter at the end of every line.
 For more information on using the CLI, please visit the [Command Line Crash Course video](https://www.youtube.com/watch?v=yz7nYlnXLfE) to learn some basics.